How do you start a landscaping company in 2027?

 - Colorado Water Conservation Board + Denver Water Garden In A Box program drive xeriscape conversion incentives.

 - The commercial implication.
-A 2027 California / Nevada / Arizona / Western Colorado landscape contractor that's still a pure mow-and-blow business is shrinking — the opportunity wedge is xeriscaping conversion + drip irrigation install + drought-tolerant plant installation + smart-irrigation retrofit + decomposed-granite + boulder + dry-creek hardscape.
+A 2027 California / Nevada / Arizona / Western Colorado market contractor that's still a pure mow-and-blow business is shrinking — the opportunity wedge is xeriscaping conversion + drip irrigation install + drought-tolerant plant installation + smart-irrigation retrofit + decomposed-granite + boulder + dry-creek hardscape.
 NALP + Nevada Conserve to Preserve + Colorado WaterWise certification signals to commercial RFPs that you can execute conversion work at scale.

 - Smart-irrigation hardware — Rachio (smart-controller leader), Rain Bird ESP-LXIVM commercial controller, Hunter Industries Pro-HC + Hydrawise platform, Toro Sentinel + Lynx, Weathermatic SmartLine, Hydropoint WeatherTRAK (acquired by Lindsay Corp NYSE:LNN 2024) — every commercial contract from 2025 forward includes a smart-irrigation upsell.
 EPA WaterSense partner status earns trust on commercial bids.